LuLi0077/SDC/Advanced_Lane_Detection/README.md

 # Advanced Lane Detection

+Write a software pipeline to identify the lane boundaries in a video from a front-facing camera on a car.

-The goals / steps of this project are the following:
+The steps of this project are the following:

 * Compute the camera calibration matrix and distortion coefficients given a set of chessboard images.
 * Apply a distortion correction to raw images.